corpus-io/tokenize.it-smart-contracts/docs/testing.md

 ### Uncovered lines

-The line `return ERC2771Context._msgData();` in ContinuousFundraising.sol and Token.sol is actually not covered by tests.
+The line `return ERC2771Context._msgData();` in PublicOffer.sol and Token.sol is actually not covered by tests.
 It is not used in the contracts either, but has to be included to specify inheritance.